Brycon Visa Sponsorship Jobs USA

 - From time to time, an exempt employee may be required to work additional hours (in excess of 40 per week) to accomplish the goals and deliverables of his or her position.
 These additional hours may include non-normal work hours, weekends, and holidays.

-- High school diploma or equivalent desired.
+- High school diploma or equivalent and 7 years’ experience of skilled electrical work.

-- Favorable driver’s record/valid license desired.
+- Favorable driver’s record/valid license required.

 - Ability to work independently with limited supervision.